 Claudia: Is that your first time going to Columbia then to do drag?

 Claudia: Okay, well awesome.
-Thank you so much
+Well thank you so much, that was super interesting.

 Ivy: Yeah not a problem.